 Charging bier and importing the coffin towards manually and automatic into the cremation furnace.
 To enter a coffin in a safe manner in a cremator, DFW Europe has developed both a manual and an automatic charger.

-A full-automatic, integrated charging bier is the right choice for the safe transfer of a coffin at an oven temperature above 500°C. DFW Europe developed this coffin insert machine and marketed it in 2008.
+A full-automatic, integrated charger is the right choice for the safe transfer of a coffin at an oven temperature above 500°C. DFW Europe developed this coffin insert machine and marketed it in 2008.

-One simple action involving a minimum of effort transfers the coffin, as it travels along the transport trolley, onto the automatic charging bier.
-The charging bier is activated via the touch-screen, after which the coffin is transferred to the oven fully automatically.
+One simple action involving a minimum of effort transfers the coffin, as it travels along the transport trolley, onto the automatic charger.
+The AIM is activated via the touch-screen, after which the coffin is transferred to the oven fully automatically.
 The loading door is opened fully automatically and closed again once the coffin has entered the cremator.

 The DFW 6000 cremator can be fitted with an automatic charging bier (called AIM) that is stored below the cremator.
-The DFW 4000 cremator can be fitted with an automatic charging bier (AIM) that can be fully withdrawn into the cremator’s floor construction.
+The DFW 4000 cremator can be fitted with an automatic AIM that can be fully withdrawn into the cremator’s floor construction.

-The charging bier of the DFW 6000 cremator is stored below the cremator, while the charging bier of the DFW 4000 cremator is withdrawn into the cremator’s floor construction.
+The AIM of the DFW 6000 cremator is stored below the cremator, while the charging bier of the DFW 4000 cremator is withdrawn into the cremator’s floor construction.

-Download here technical data from our: Automatic charging bier (pdf)
+Download here technical data from our: Automatic coffin charger (pdf)